YourZombieMop/jotrift/README.md

 * Open a terminal in the root directory.
 * Run `npm i` in the terminal.

-From here, you may run `npm run start:prod` and open the application in a browser at [localhost:1111](http://localhost:1111).
+From here, you may run `npm run start:stage` and open the application in a browser at [localhost:1111](http://localhost:1111).

 ### Scripts
 To run a script, type `npm run <script-name>`